 Holistic view: a description of how parts relate, interact or cooperate in a whole.

-When you study how two systems are related, they become parts of a wider whole.
+And when you study how two systems (e.g. heart and lungs) are related, they become parts of a wider system.

 If you had never seen a bicycle ridden before, the forward motion of bicycle and rider would be a surprise.

 But emergent does not mean unwanted or unexpected.

 That forward motion was wanted and expected by the bicycle designer.